 But think carefully about what you plan to educate or entertain customers on.

-Because the number one thing that’s been filling up our social feeds seems to be lots of ‘marketing experts’ giving out free marketing advice.
-Advertising free webinars and resources with ‘what your marketing plan should be during COVID-19”.
-Closely followed, by a bunch of e-commerce site developers offering to set up online stores for free or discounted rates.
+Because the number one thing that’s been filling our social feeds seems to be lots of ‘marketing experts’ giving out free marketing advice.
+Spruiking free webinars and resources with ‘what your marketing plan should be during COVID-19”.
+Closely followed by a bunch of e-commerce site developers offering to set up online stores for free or at discounted rates.

 But, given this is an unprecedented situation, do these guys really have the legitimacy to give out advice?
 Or are they shamelessly trying to grab hold of that uncertainty and worry, to grow their own business?

-If people want to or do need to set up an online store, there were already plenty of guides on how to do it BEFORE all this kicked off.
-Heck, our articles on setting up an online store, we originally wrote in November 2019 as we built up this website.
+If people want to set up an online store, there were already plenty of guides on how to do it BEFORE all this kicked off.
+Heck, our articles on setting up an online store, came out in November last year as we first built this website.

-We worry these fly-by-night merchants won’t bring the all-round business thinking needed to set up an online store, and business owners will be left with a duff site when this all blows over.
+We worry these fly-by-night merchants won’t bring the all-round business thinking needed to set up an online store.
+And some business owners will be left with a duff site when this all blows over.

-What do consumers really want or need right now?
+What do customers really want or need right now?

 So, what’s the lesson for marketers here?
-How can you use trending searches to find consumer needs to your advantage?
+How can you use trending searches to find customer needs to your advantage?

-Clearly consumers are already getting their corona-specific fill of facts and information from politicians and news sites right now.
+Clearly customers are already getting their corona-specific fill of facts and information from politicians and news sites right now.

 Unless your brand directly does something that helps get closer to a vaccine or cure, or does something that helps prevent the spread of the virus, you should pretty much keep quiet.

 Stay out of the way of these important communications.
-Do not try to jump on the bandwagon, however good your intentions.
+Don’t try to jump on the bandwagon, however good your intentions.